 For more comprehensive descriptions of these various initiatives as well as a brief list of some relevant resources, please see the IRI’s working paper on this subject.

-In June 2014, ESG Analytics used data from the IRI’s chart and working paper to produce their own ESG reporting requirements map and white paper.
+In June 2014, ESG Analytics (now Sustainalytics) used data from the IRI’s chart and working paper to produce their own ESG reporting requirements map and white paper.

 |Country||Disclosure Efforts by Governments||Disclosure Efforts by Stock Exchanges|